sourgrapesrpg/sourgrapesrpg.github.io/examples.md

-### Situation 2 | The Surprise
+### Part 2 | The Surprise
-> Continuing from Situation 1.
+> Continuing from Part 1.
 The party enters the room at the end of the hallway.
 The room is dimly lit from a streetlamp outside.
 When the party enters in the room they hear a rustling noise from above.
 Then something leaps down at Ben.
 - Storyteller: Ben make an Agility check roll, difficulty of 4 to get out of the way.
 - Ben: My Agility is 4 exactly, so no matter what I'm going to fail, can I use any skill?
 - Storyteller: What do you want to use?